jsonresume/resume-website/README.md

 ## Development

-If you want run this Jekyll website locally, follow these instructions (from http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/):
+If you want run this Jekyll website locally, follow these instructions:

 ### 1. Clone repository